 Exercise For Over 50 With Bad Knees

 6. Maintain a healthy weight: Excess weight can put additional stress on the knees.
 Maintaining a healthy weight through regular exercise and a balanced diet can help reduce knee pain and improve mobility.

-See also Workouts For Ladies Over 50
+See also Best Exercise For Over 50 Female To Lose Weight

+Exercise For Over 50 With Bad Knees